PUBLIC ENGAGEMENT ART INSTALLATION

 2. To amass 25 million stitches to visually represent the sheer volume of this astronomical figure of refugees.

-Participating in the project: If you are interested in stitching, please fill out the form so that we can put your name on our file: https://forms.gle/b9pTuEqBBVg7BLJr8
+Participating in the project: If you are interested in stitching, please fill out the enrollment form: https://forms.gle/b9pTuEqBBVg7BLJr8

 How to further support the project: